Social Outreach

 Falls Church Homeless Shelter

-Saint James’ Social Outreach Committee provides support for the winter emergency Falls Church Homeless Shelter in Falls Church.
+Saint James’ Social Outreach Committee provides support for the winter hypothermia Falls Church Homeless Shelter located at 217 Gordon Road in Falls Church.
 The shelter’s mission is to provide shelter, food, and counseling services for 12 adults in need during the winter season.
-This year the shelter will open from November 15, 2023, through March 31, 2024.
+This year, the shelter will open on November 15, 2025, through March 31, 2026.
 Members of our parish serve on the board and volunteer their time to help the shelter.

 The purpose of the FCS organization is to provide needed human services to poor and disadvantaged individuals and families in the Falls Church community.
 The assistance primarily is for short term and emergency needs with the overall mission of helping individuals and families achieve self sufficiency, an improved quality of life and avoid homelessness.